-Our operating costs and expenses have a significant impact on our financial results, therefore we began to cut costs in all aspects in the fiscal year 2022.
-For the fiscal year ended June 30, 2022, the total operating costs and expenses as a percentage of our revenue increased slightly to 139.3% from 138.3% for the fiscal year June 30, 2021.
-Such increase was primarily due to (i) an increase of 13.4% in general and administrative expenses primarily due to increased employee compensation; and (ii) a decrease of 1.3% in net revenue; partially offset by (i) a decrease of 2.6% in selling expenses due to decreased selling and marketing fee of publicly raised fund products as the management changed our business strategy to focus on the existing clients; and (ii) a decrease of 23.2% in cost of sales, primarily due to a decrease in transaction fees as a result of the decrease in the technical support service expense paid to a third-party service provider related to publicly raised fund products since we switched to use our own technology.
+Our operating costs and expenses have a significant impact on our financial results; therefore, we continued to cut costs in all aspects in the fiscal year 2023.
+For the fiscal year ended June 30, 2023, the total operating costs and expenses as a percentage of our revenue increased to 151.4% from 139.3% for the fiscal year June 30, 2022.
+Such increase was primarily due to a decrease of 39.4% in net revenue; partially offset by (i) a decrease of 48.9% in selling expenses primarily due to decreased labor cost related to the optimization of our sales and marketing team; (ii) a decrease of 52.3% in cost of sales, primarily due to a decrease in transaction value of our fund products; and (iii) a decrease of 9.6% in general and administrative expenses primarily due to decreased labor cost related to the optimization of our admin workforce.
 Additionally, we expect to minimize our expenses by continuing cost control in all aspects in the future.